UoM-ResPlat-DevOps/SysAdminCourse/Lessons/Lesson_1.md

 -- *Slide* --
 ## Users
 Users belong to accounts, and accounts belong to projects.
 When a user applies for an account and project this will trigger a pending user and project on Karaage, after it has been approved by the Head of Research Compute.
 It is worth checking to see if the project applicant has actually requested a cluster acocunt.
 Sometimes the user just forgets to tick the box.
 However, if you see a professor/manager applying, they actually might not need access to the clusters.
-Check with the users before tick it for them.
+Check with the users before ticking it for them.
 -- *Slide End* --

 -- *Slide* --
+## Users (cont..)
 Once project lead user has been approved, go to the newly created projects and click on Grant Access next to the user to make them the Project leader.
 This will allow us to hand off the management of the projects to the users.
 Then create a project directory.
-If a directory with project name in `/data/projects` (usually punimXXXX) has not been created:
+If a directory with project name in `/data/projects` (usually punimXXXX) has not been created: `cd /root/` `./mkproject.sh $project_name`
-`cd /root/`
-`./mkproject.sh $project_name`
+-- *Slide End* --

+-- *Slide* --
+## Users (cont..)
+Users often have problems with logging in for a variety of reasons.
+Some forget their password (refer to `http://dashboard.hpc.unimelb.edu.au` or ServiceNow), or confuse their password with the University password.
+A failure to login several times will result in fail2ban triggering.
+A particular challenge arises when people wish to become users but have no SAML identity.
+In these cases, the account has to be manually created, the user assigned to the project, and their password reset.
 -- *Slide End* --

 -- *Slide* --